apluslms/a-plus-design-system/styles/03-focus-styles.md

 {% include color-preview.html name="$aplus-focus" hexcode="#ffdd00" %}
 {% include color-preview.html name="$aplus-foreground" hexcode="#000000" %}

-Text shown on top of this background should be in the `$aplus-foreground` colour (typically solid balck) for high visibility.
+Text shown on top of this background should be in the `$aplus-foreground` colour (typically solid black) for high visibility.

 ## Implementing A+ focus styles
 ### Generic focus "ring"

-By default, all focusable `a`, `input`, `select` and `div` elements receive the default focus styles when they recieve keyboard focus (using the `.focus-visible` polyfill from WICG).
+By default, all focusable `a`, `input`, `select` and `div` elements receive the default focus styles when they receive keyboard focus (using the `.focus-visible` polyfill from WICG).

 The default focus styles, or `focus-with-outline-only`, adds a ring around the element.
 This is good for bigger elements, and elements with colours which would make re-colouring the background difficult.